extremeheat/protodef-cpp/README.md

 Options:
-  --input, -i   Path to ProtoDef JSON/YAML file with protocol data --lang        What language use compile to.
-Currently only C++.  (default: cpp) --output      Output folder  (default: ./) --customTypes Path to custom types file
+  --input, -i   Path to ProtoDef JSON/YAML file with protocol data --lang, -l    What language use compile to.
+Currently only C++.  (default: cpp) --output      Output folder  (default: ./)
+  --config, -t  Path to JS file whose exports will be merged into the current options, which allows you to define custom types and variables.
   --namespace   What namespace to use, useful if you have multiple protocols.  (default: proto)
 ```

 If you have multiple protocols specified inside one JSON file, you can run the command multiple times